 Either way, you’ll need to ensure the mouse has enough power, as it won’t function on empty batteries or on low charge.

-For a new mouse, you might need to buy a battery if it doesn’t come as part of the package.
+You might need to buy a new mouse and a battery if it doesn’t come as part of the package.

 Turn on the mouse with the on/off switch